funRiceGenes/funRiceGenes.github.io/_posts/OS/P/2015-01-20-OsPIN1~REH1~PIN1b~OsPIN1b.md

     + Additionally, amyloplast sedimentation was impaired in the peripheral tiers of the ospin1b root cap columella cell, while it was not the main contributor to the abnormal root gravitropism
     + These data suggest that OsPIN1b not only plays a vital role in regulating rice architecture but also functions in regulating root gravitropism by the integration of light and nutrient signals
     + Tissue-specific analysis showed that OsPIN1b was mainly expressed in roots, stems and sheaths at the seedling stage, and the transcript abundance was progressively decreased during the seedling stages
+    + Here, we reveal a novel regulator of leaf inclination, auxin transporter OsPIN1b
+    + The OsPIN1b was localized on the plasma membrane, and the free IAA contents in the lamina joint of ospin1b mutants were significantly increased while they were decreased in OE-OsPIN1b lines, suggesting that OsPIN1b might action an auxin transporter such as AtPIN1 to alter IAA content and leaf inclination
+    + Furthermore, the OsPIN1b expression was induced by exogenous epibrassinolide (24-eBL) and IAA, and ospin1b mutants are insensitive to BR or IAA treatment, indicating that the effecting leaf inclination is regulated by OsPIN1b

 * **Connection**
     + __OsPIN1~REH1~PIN1b~OsPIN1b__, __RFL~APO2~SSC~LFY__, [Functions for rice RFL in vegetative axillary meristem specification and outgrowth.](http://www.ncbi.nlm.nih.gov/pubmed?term=Functions for rice RFL in vegetative axillary meristem specification and outgrowth.%5BTitle%5D), Further, we report reduced expression of auxin transporter genes OsPIN1 and OsPIN3 in the culm of RFL knockdown transgenic plants